AndreCI/DL_p1/README.md

 Worked on the models.
 Debugging linear_model.

 #### 18/04
 1 Month before the end!
+Added a sequential model, which overfits.
+Thinking about an autpick model to optimize linear params.
+Probably a waste of time, as a linear model will never be good?